Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 Question 7.
 Explain the difference between Compact and Modular PLC?

 Answer: This is the most important interview question of the fresher.
-I already explained the 9 difference between Compact and Modular PLC.
+I already explained the 9 differences between Compact and Modular PLC.

 Question7: What is the block diagram for Compact and Modular PLC?